paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-004-protection-of-timber-and-depredations.md

 <a id="section-620c"></a>
 ## § 620c.
 Restriction on exports of unprocessed timber from State and other public lands
-**(a) Order to prohibit export of unprocessed timber originating from State or other public lands** Except as provided in subsection (g) of this section, the Secretary of Commerce shall issue orders to prohibit the export from the United States of unprocessed timber originating from public lands, as provided in subsection (b) of this section.
+**(a) Order to prohibit export of unprocessed timber originating from State or other public lands** Except as provided in subsection (g), the Secretary of Commerce shall issue orders to prohibit the export from the United States of unprocessed timber originating from public lands, as provided in subsection (b).

 **(b) Schedule for determination to prohibit export of unprocessed timber originating from State or other public lands**

-(1) **States with annual sales of 400,000,000 board feet or less** — With respect to States with annual sales volumes of 400,000,000 board feet or less, the Secretary of Commerce shall issue an order referred to in subsection (a) of this section to prohibit, notwithstanding any other provision of law, the export of unprocessed timber originating from public lands, effective June 1, 1993.
+(1) **States with annual sales of 400,000,000 board feet or less** — With respect to States with annual sales volumes of 400,000,000 board feet or less, the Secretary of Commerce shall issue an order referred to in subsection (a) to prohibit, notwithstanding any other provision of law, the export of unprocessed timber originating from public lands, effective June 1, 1993.

-(2) **States with annual sales of greater than 400,000,000 board feet** — With respect to any State with an annual sales volume greater than 400,000,000 board feet, the Secretary of Commerce shall issue an order referred to in subsection (a) of this section to prohibit, notwithstanding any other provision of law, the export of unprocessed timber originating from public lands, effective as of November 14, 1997.
+(2) **States with annual sales of greater than 400,000,000 board feet** — With respect to any State with an annual sales volume greater than 400,000,000 board feet, the Secretary of Commerce shall issue an order referred to in subsection (a) to prohibit, notwithstanding any other provision of law, the export of unprocessed timber originating from public lands, effective as of November 14, 1997.

 (3) **Prohibition on substitution**